 Tric trac: French name for the game of backgammon.

 Trumeau: French term for pier-glass.
 In the Louis XV period it was traditionally decorated with a painted canvas that was set in the frame above the mirror. (see an example)

-Veneer: Decorative effect accomplished by the application of thin layers of ornamental (and often exotic) woods to an underlying, structurally supporting surface. (see thirteen examples)
+Veneer: Decorative effect accomplished by the application of thin layers of ornamental (and often exotic) woods to an underlying, structurally supporting surface. (see fifteen examples)

 Verde gris: A shade of grayish green with teal and green highlights. (see an example)